 You can use nail softening creams, gels or solutions to help gradually soften the nails.
 They won’t instantly soften nails but you have to use them continuously to see the results.

-Products like don’t just soften the nails.
+Products like No products found. don’t just soften the nails.
 They help the nails look better and prevent them from getting too thick.

 Like other nail softening products, they contain hydrating ingredients to avoid hard and brittle nails.